 Jamestown was settled in 1810.
 Historic mention of the land Jamestown was built on goes back to 1749; for Chautauqua Lake back to 1739.
 But pre-historic Native Americans visited and traversed the area perhaps as many as 14,000 years ago.
 We can never know the hunting stories or the human incidents these campers and travelers experienced locally.
 However, we do know a little about the relatively recent human history.
 And that is what this book is about.

 Historical Marker Committee

+Karen E. Livsey

+Arthur E. Osterdahl

+Traci Langworthy

+Sara Edstrom

+Jenn Champ

-Clair C. Carlson Karen E. Livsey Arthur E. Osterdahl Traci Langworthy B.Dolores Thompson, City Historian Emeritus Ashley M. Senske, City Historian located at Municipal Boatlanding-McCrea Park
+B. Dolores Thompson, City Historian Emeritus

+Ashley M. Senske, City Historian

-Revised and updated in 2019 by Ashley Senske
+Revised and updated in 2022 by Ashley Senske

 1. De Longueuil Expedition